layilin/SP23-33852/_excerpts/climate.md

 - Thy doors and windows guard; securely lodge
 - Thy stocks and mill-points.—Then, or calms obtain;
-- Breathless the royal palm-tree's airiest van;
+- Breathless the royal palm-tree's airiest van;[^f70n1]
 - While, o'er the panting isle, the daemon Heat [295]
 - High hurls his flaming brand; vast, distant waves
 - The main drives furious in, and heaps the shore
 - With strange productions: Or, the blue serene
-- Assumes a louring aspect, as the clouds
+- Assumes a louring[^f70n2] aspect, as the clouds
 - Fly, wild-careering, thro' the vault of heaven; [300]
 - Then transient birds, of various kinds, frequent
 - Each stagnant pool; some hover o'er thy roof;
 - Then Eurus reigns no more; but each bold wind,
 - By turns, usurps the empire of the air
 - With quick inconstancy; [305]
-- Thy herds, as sapient of the coming storm,
+- Thy herds, as sapient[^f70n3] of the coming storm,
 - (For beasts partake some portion of the sky,)
 - In troops associate; and, in cold sweats bath'd,
-- Wild-bellowing, eye the pole.
-Ye seamen, now,
+- Wild-bellowing, eye the pole.[^f70n4] Ye seamen, now,
 - Ply to the southward, if the changeful moon, [310]
 - Or, in her interlunar palace hid,

 > VER.
 293. *stocks and mill-points:*\] The sails are fastened to the mill-points, as those are to the stocks.
 They should always be taken down before the hurricane-season.

+[^f70n1]: Van is a vantage, height, or summit.
+The royal palm (*Roystonea oleracea*) can reach forty meters in height and is native to the Lesser Antilles, northern South America, and Guatemala.

+[^f70n2]: Scowling, angry-looking, gloomy.

+[^f70n3]: Knowledgeable.

+[^f70n4]: Polaris, the pole star or North Star.

 ---